What is Construction Factoring?

 Early Access to Working Capital

 Invoice factoring primarily aims to convert outstanding invoices into immediate working capital.
-Having the money to cover construction costs helps businesses bridge the gap between providing services and getting paid.
+Having the funds to cover construction costs helps businesses bridge the gap between providing services and receiving payment.

 Stabilize Cash Flow

 When customer payments are unpredictable, so is our budget.
-Factoring invoices lets you know exactly when you’ll get paid and how much.
-The ability to convert invoices into cash helps to create predictable cash flow and stay on top of daily expenses.
+Factoring invoices allows you to know exactly when you’ll be paid and how much.
+The ability to convert invoices into cash helps to establish a reliable cash flow and stay on top of daily expenses.

 Can I get Construction Factoring with bad credit?